What is eligibility “churn”?

-“Churning” is an on-and-off-and-on pattern of enrollment that may be unrelated to actual eligibility status or may be due to small, often short-term, changes in income.
+“Churn” is an on-and-off-and-on pattern of enrollment that is often unrelated to actual eligibility status or may be due to small, often short-term, changes in income.
 These income fluctuations can be the result of seasonal employment, receiving a few extra hours at work, or even a month that has five weeks rather than four.

 For what proportion of a year are Medicaid enrollees typically enrolled in the program?

-What is the impact of “churning” on enrollees?
+What is the impact of “churn” on enrollees?

-People with interruptions in coverage often have to delay or forgo care, or leave prescriptions unfilled because they cannot afford them.
-Many who briefly lack insurance face serious financial consequences because they must pay – or go into debt – for medical care needed while they were uninsured.
-They are pursued by debt collection firms, deplete their savings, or are forced to borrow money to pay their medical expenses. [v]
+People with interruptions in coverage often delay or forgo care, or leave prescriptions unfilled because they cannot afford them.
+Many who lack insurance even face serious financial consequences because they must pay – or go into debt – for medical care needed while they were uninsured.
+These people may be pursued by debt collection firms, deplete their savings, or be forced to borrow money to pay their medical expenses. [vii]

 What is continuous eligibility?